 Citizen advocacy by those in favor of separation at the local and state level is likely to be an important factor in its success or failure.
 The Town Selectboard may oppose separation and seek to prevent Essex Junction from becoming a city that would no longer pay taxes to the Town.
-The Legislature may give the Selectboard an opportunity to testify and explain any opposition or objections they have.
+The Legislature may give the Selectboard an opportunity to testify and explain any impact.

+opposition or objections they have.
 The Selectboard could also initiate legal challenges to separation on their own or be petitioned to do so by Town citizens.
 Village residents are able to reach out to legislators and committees to share their support of the charter's passage.
 There will be opportunities to testify in support of the charter.
-High turnout at legislative meetings and frequent communication with the Legislature will have impact.
+High turnout at legislative meetings and frequent communication with the Legislature will have strongly advocate for our community's future and come together in large numbers to achieve success by positively and clearly telling the Legislature that they want the charter to pass.